 - Advertising Flexibility: “There are a few advantages that revolve around some real estate advertising laws here in Cincinnati.
 If you’re assigning a contract, you can’t really talk about the house at all because you’re selling a contract, not a house.
 But for us, we are actually selling the house, so we’re able to do some things a little differently with advertising.”

 - Hide “Assignment” Fee: “It also let’s us hide from our customers.
 Sometimes we find really great deals where we can make a lot of money.
 If we do an assignment, that’s disclosed to your buyer upfront.
 We’ve had situations in the past where folks decided not to buy a house after they saw how much money we make.
 When you double close, it’s not private forever, but it’s private until after the transaction closes.”

 Ding ding ding!!
 That last point – hide the assignment fee – is HUGE.
 I’ve heard and read many stories about wholesalers who’ve had their fees cut at the very end because the end buyer saw how much money they were making off the deal.
-I’m sure the seller was thinking, “wait a second.
+I’m sure the original seller was thinking, “wait a second.
 I’m getting a good deal but you’re getting too good of a deal.
 I don’t know about that!”

 There is a difference between “wholesaling” and assigning contracts.
 According to Sean, true wholesalers are the ones who engage in double closing.
 The double close involves actually purchasing the property at closing and then “flipping” the property to an investor later that same day.

 There are four advantages that the double close has over assigning contracts:

 - The wholesaler has skin in the game, which is comforting for both the investor selling the property and the real estate investors purchasing it.